 A. If you want to do it yourself, our Premium DIY tool makes it easier, faster and a lot more fun.

 Our DIY tool walks you step by step through the process of building and updating these properties.
-As a premium member you also receive exclusive access to all of our BrandYourself University guides, which share even more insight into successfully managing your online reputation.
+As a premium member you also receive exclusive access to all of our BrandYourself University guides, which share even more insight into successfully managing your reputation online.

 Our tool also flags risk factors so you can delete them, just follow the steps.
 It takes the legwork out of manually reviewing thousands of posts.